MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 ## Special network addresses

-**Network**: all zeros after mask (e.g. 128.211.0.16/28 = 10000000 11010011 00000000 0001**_0000_**)
+**Network**: all zeros after mask (e.g. 128.211.0.16/28 = 10000000 11010011 00000000 0001**0000**)

-**Broadcasting** that means send to all, all 1s are used (e.g. 10000000 11010011 00000000 0001**_1111_**)
+**Broadcasting** that means send to all, all 1s are used (e.g. 10000000 11010011 00000000 0001**1111**)

 **Limited broadcast** refers to a broadcast on a directly-connected network.
 It is used during system startup by a computer that does not yet know the network number.
 Informally, we say that the broadcast is limited to a “single LAN” meaning that it will never be forwarded by a router.
-All 32 bits are 1s: **_11111111 11111111 11111111 11111111_**.
+All 32 bits are 1s: **11111111 11111111 11111111 11111111**.

-TCP/IP contains protocols a computer can use to obtain its IP address automatically when the computer boots... but the startup protocols also use an IP to communicate, this is all 0s **_00000000 00000000 00000000 00000000_**.
+A computer obtains its IP address (using DHCP) uses all 0s as IP to communicate **00000000 00000000 00000000 00000000**.

 **Loopback address** used to test network applications. e.g., for preliminary debugging after a network application has been created.
 A programmer must have two application programs that are intended to communicate across a network, instead of executing each program on a separate computer the programmer runs both programs on a single computer and instructs them to use a loopback address when communicating.
 During loopback testing no packets ever leave a computer, the IP software forwards packets from one application to another.
-IP serverves the network prefix 127/8 (so 01111111 **_00000000 00000000 00000000_**).
+IP serverves the network prefix 127/8 (so 01111111 **00000000 00000000 00000000**).

-**Multicast address** means send a packet to a group of hosts, in internet multicast is notmally blocked.
+**Multicast address** means send a packet to a group of hosts, in internet multicast is normally blocked.
 In IPv4 they start with 1110, so 224.0.0.0 to 239.255.255.255 (1110**0000 00000000 00000000 00000000**).

 Subnet reserved to enable local communication when hosts **cannot find an IP** address: 169.254.0.0/16.
 Each host randomly chooses one IP from that subnet.